S-Allylcysteine

 S-Allylcysteine (SAC) is an organosulfur compound that has the formula HO2CCH(NH2)CH2SCH2C=CH2.
 It is the S-allylated derivative of the amino acid cysteine.
 As such only the L-enantiomer is significant biologically.
-SAC constituent of aged garlic.
-A number of related compounds are found in garlic, including the disulfide S-"allylmercaptocysteine" (SAMC, HO2CCH(NH2)CH2SSCH2C=CH2) and γ-glutamyl-S-allylcysteine" (GSAC).
+It can be produced in relatively large amounts by aging garlic in the dark.
+A number of related compounds are found these garlic extracts, including the disulfide S-"allylmercaptocysteine" (SAMC, HO2CCH(NH2)CH2SSCH2C=CH2) and γ-glutamyl-S-allylcysteine" (GSAC).